ta-data-lis/lab-resolving-git-conflicts/your-code/about-me.md

-# Who am I
+# Who am I?
+I'm Matheus Cabral.

 * Where are you from?
 I'm from Brazil.

-Carla is a passionate, honest, amazing, web developer musician and financier.

 * What do you do?
 At the moment I just graduated and I'm just doing this bootcamp.

 * Do you have previous experience with technology/data?
 I have no previous experience with coding/data, but I do love technology.

 # Why am I here

 * What has brought you to Ironhack?
 I just felt like I needed a change and this seemed like a good fit.

 * What knowledge/skills do you expect to learn in this bootcamp?
 I expect to learn everything that will be taught, and how to work properly with various data types and predict what's to come.

 # What will I do after the bootcamp?
 After the bootcamp I hope to get an awesome job.